iluwatar/java-design-patterns/game-loop/README.md

 ---
 title: Game Loop
 category: Behavioral
 language: en
 tag:
+    - Concurrency
+    - Event-driven
     - Game programming
+    - Performance
 ---

+## Also known as

+* Game Cycle
+* Main Game Loop

 ## Intent

-A game loop runs continuously during gameplay.
-Each turn of the loop, it processes user input without blocking, updates the game state, and renders the game.
-It tracks the passage of time to control the rate of gameplay.

-This pattern decouples progression of game time from user input and processor speed.

-## Applicability

-This pattern is used in every game engine.
+The Game Loop design pattern aims to facilitate the continuous execution of a game, where each loop cycle processes input, updates game state, and renders the game state to the screen, maintaining a smooth and interactive gaming experience.

 ## Explanation

 Real world example

 > Game loop is the main process of all the game rendering threads.
 It's present in all modern games.
-> It drives input process, internal status update, rendering, AI and all the other processes.
+It drives input process, internal status update, rendering, AI and all the other processes.

 In plain words

-> Game Loop pattern ensures that game time progresses in equal speed in all different hardware
+> Game Loop pattern ensures that game time progresses in equal speed in all different hardware setups.
-> setups.

 Wikipedia says

 > The central component of any game, from a programming standpoint, is the game loop.
-The game loop
-> allows the game to run smoothly regardless of a user's input, or lack thereof.
+The game loop allows the game to run smoothly regardless of a user's input, or lack thereof.

 **Programmatic Example**

 Let's start with something simple.
 Here's `Bullet` class.
 Bullets will move in our game.
 For demonstration purposes it's enough that it has 1-dimensional position.

 ```java
 public class Bullet {